Minneapolis City Council Members Announce Their Support For Disbanding Police Department

 During a rally at Powderhorn Park in Minneapolis, Minnesota on Sunday afternoon, nine members of the Minneapolis City Council announced that they support disbanding the Minneapolis Police Department and replacing it with a community-run public safety program, Fox News 9 reported.
 Minneapolis City Council President Lisa Bender, Council Vice President Andrea Jenkins, and Council Members Alondra Cano, Jeremiah Ellison, Steve Fletcher, Cam Gordon and Jeremy Schroeder were joined by local community activists for the announcement.

-With nine of the twelve members of City Council in favor of getting rid of the police department, they have a veto-proof majority, which means that if a vote passed the result could not be overturned.
-The nine councilmembers who attended the rally said that they plan to get rid of the Minneapolis Police Department by defunding them during the next city budget process, according to Fox News 9.
+With nine of the twelve members of the City Council in favor of getting rid of the police department, they have a veto-proof majority, which means that if a vote passes, the result cannot be overturned.
+The nine council members who attended the rally said that they plan to get rid of the Minneapolis PD by defunding them during the next city budget process, according to Fox News 9.

-The councilmembers all acknowledged to the people gathered at the rally that the current policing system isn’t working, and told the crowd that they want to find new ways to keep their communities safe, per Kare 11.
+The council members all acknowledged to the people gathered at the rally that the current policing system isn’t working, and told the crowd that they want to find new ways to keep their communities safe, per Kare 11.

 “Our commitment is to end our city’s toxic relationship with the Minneapolis Police Department, to end policing as we know it, and to re-create systems of public safety that actually keep us safe,” Bender told the crowd.